zuluplatform/gincoin-core/doc/README.md

 Unpack the files into a directory and run:

-- `bin/dash-qt` (GUI) or
+- `bin/gincoin-qt` (GUI) or
 - `bin/gincoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run dash-qt.exe.
+Unpack the files into a directory, and then run gincoin-qt.exe.

 ### OS X